-The Drum Lakes are accessed from the Highway 28 just east of Gold River.
+The Drum Lakes are accessed from Highway 28 just east of Gold River, Vancouver Island.
 What appears to be one lake is made up of two lakes really.
-There is parking at the trailhead and you could put in a car-top boat there.
-These are nice little lakes surrounded by mountains and forest.
-You can view all kinds of wild life here.
+There is parking at the trailhead, and you could put in a car-top boat there.
+These are nice little lakes surrounded by mountains and forests.
+You can view all kinds of wildlife here.
 Bring your camera.
 Lots of elk are always in the area.

 You can also fish from the shores of these little lovely lakes.
-Both lakes have fair numbers of small Rainbow, cutthroat and dolly varden trout that average from 30 to 45 cm in length.
-Best time to fish is in the evening, just before dark.
+Both lakes have fair numbers of small Rainbow, cutthroat, and dolly varden trout that average from 30 to 45 cm in length.
+The best time to fish is in the evening, just before dark.
 Fishing by fly from a kayak is the way to go in these lakes.
-But if you have no boat, just below the bridge on the Campbell River side of these lakes, there is a good shore here for spin casting, bottom or bobber fishing.
+But if you have no boat, just below the bridge on the Campbell River side of these lakes, there is a good shore here for spin casting, bottom, or bobber fishing.